isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

     :ref:`deployment parameters <manifest-deploymentParameters>`,
     :ref:`inputs <inputs>` and :ref:`volumes <manifest-volumes>`.

 #.
 The ``deploy.sh`` script for the selected cloud provider is executed.
-Near
+The
-    real-time logs are sent via the API to the web interface for the user to monitor the deployment.
+    web interface queries the API for near real-time logs to let the user monitor the deployment.

 #.
-The backend monitors the ``deploy.sh`` script execution and if it fails
+The deployment environment monitors the ``deploy.sh`` script execution and
-    (returns a non-zero exit code), the backend flags the deployment as ``DEPLOYMENT_FAILED`` and stops.
-The information is sent to the web application and the user is offered the choice to destroy the deployment.
+    if it fails (returns a non-zero exit code), updates the backend marking the deployment as ``DEPLOYMENT_FAILED`` and stops.
+The web interface regularly polls for updates and, once it detects the failure, offers the user the choice to destroy the deployment.

 #.
 If the ``deploy.sh`` script completes successfully, the backend executes
     the ``state.sh`` script to capture a snapshot of the provisioned infrastructure and looks for the defined :ref:`outputs <manifest-outputs>` in the log files.
-    If the ``state.sh`` script fails (returns with a non-zero exit code) the backend updates the status of the deployment to ``RUNNING_FAILED`` and the user is offered the choice to destroy the deployment.
-Otherwise, the deployment is marked as ``RUNNING`` and outputs displayed in the web interface.
+    If the ``state.sh`` script fails (returns with a non-zero exit code) the deployment environment marks the deployment ``RUNNING_FAILED`` and the user is offered the choice to destroy the deployment.
+Otherwise, the deployment is marked as ``RUNNING`` and the web interface will be able to pull the outputs from the REST API.

 #.
 Done!